-Such a wonder first day, I didn’t know how the second day could get any better.
+Such a wonderful first day, I didn’t know how the second day could get any better.
 Obviously our hopes were up to see a leopard, however our safari driver told us that it had been about a month since they last saw one, so we excepted that wasn’t going to happen.
-So my hopes were just to see some more lions.
-I told my driver this and I am so glad I did!
-We entered the park and he started booking it somewhere.
-My brother and I knew he must have gotten one about a pride of lions because we wasn’t stopping for any other animals, but we were okay with this because we had seen them the day before.
-He did stop along the water so we could see our first buffalo!
-We got super close and that was awesome!
-One of the big 5.
-He then continued on, much deeper into the park than we had gone the day before, and then… a pride of 14 lions!!!!!
-Omg I was so happy.
+So we just told our driver we wanted to see anything, if possible more lions.
+We entered the park and our driver new what he was doing, he stepped on the gas and he said hold on.
+He was speaking over the radio in the native langauage and so my brother and I were unsure what was going on.
+We went zooming past herds of elephants, apalla, warthogs, and amazing senery, untill we were way deeper in the park than we had been the day before… then we saw it, a pride of 14 lions!

 Once you pay for your lodge or camping everything should be included!
 We did two days one night and that included: